katecoderacademy/T2A2/README.md

 - https://github.com/katecoderacademy/T2A2/
 R11	Description of your marketplace app (website), including:
 - Purpose
+This app  allows the posting of courses by accounts set up for those purposes (taking data for verification purposes such as addresses and telephone numbers).
+For users who just want to attend CPD, more casual users only need to provide limited information so they can track the courses they are interested in.
+The website is totally open to browsing without a login.

 - Functionality / features
+1. Secure sign-in facilities that stores passwords securely;
+1. post courses and details including their CPD points, as well as a photo of the primary instructor;
+2. manage courses through a list which links back to editing them;
+3. Review courses and add them to a list of courses to track courses of interest;

 - Sitemap
+<<insert sitemap>>

 - Screenshots
+<<insert screenshots>>

 - Target audience
+This app is designed for lawyers and other legal professionals who need to do 10 CPD points a year.

 - Tech stack (e.g. html, css, deployment platform, etc) R12	User stories for your app